awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.MySQL.Binarylog.md

 # Accessing MySQL binary logs<a name="USER_LogAccess.MySQL.Binarylog"></a>

-You can use the mysqlbinlog utility to download or stream binary logs from Amazon RDS instances running MySQL 5\.6 or later\.
+You can use the mysqlbinlog utility to download or stream binary logs from RDS for MySQL DB instances\.
 The binary log is downloaded to your local computer, where you can perform actions such as replaying the log using the mysql utility\.
 For more information about using the mysqlbinlog utility, go to [Using mysqlbinlog to back up binary log files](https://dev.mysql.com/doc/refman/8.0/en/mysqlbinlog-backup.html)\.

  To run the mysqlbinlog utility against an Amazon RDS instance, use the following options:
 +  Specify the `--read-from-remote-server` option\.